Course 2 — Coding with a local LLM

 - Theory only (no installation): 01 → 04.

-- Demos only (assumes installed): 07 → 08 → 08b → 09 → 10.
+- Demos only (assumes installed and warmed up): 07 → 08 → 08b → 09 → 10.

 - Advanced (train your own model): 05a → 05b → 09 → 10 → 14.